 Pro tip: Remember that your cover photo is used in a thumbnail format in mobile searches, so be sure to select a photo that will look good in this size.
 Square photos with a central focus look best in the thumbnail.

-Again, this doesn’t guarantee Google will select this photo as the cover photo.
+This doesn’t guarantee Google will select this photo as the cover photo.
 So if you’ve already done all of the above and Google is still displaying a different photo, here are a couple things you can try.

 - On the left-hand menu, click “Website.”